Wu Chinese: Wu subgroups

-Taizhounese remained unchanged as it was not included in the study.
-This was later adopted by the second edition of Li's Atlas.
-Minor adjustments were also made regarding Northern Wu subdivisions.
+Oujiang and Taizhou remained unchanged, the latter due to it not being included in the study.

 Phonology

 Wu varieties typically possess a larger phonological inventory than many Sinitic languages.
 Many varieties also have tone systems known for highly complex tone sandhi.
 Phonologies of Wu varieties are diverse and hard to generalize.
 As such, only typologically significant features will be discussed here.
 For more information, refer to individual varieties' pages.

 In terms of consonants, those in initial positions are more plentiful than those in finals.
 Finals typically only permit two consonant phonemes, a singular nasal and a glottal stop.
 Some varieties however, may deviate from this and have features such as the addition of /-/k//, or the omission of the glottal stop.
 Wu varieties typically preserve Qieyun system voiced initials (//b//, //d//, //ɡ//, //z//, //v//, etc.) though some varieties have lost this feature.
 Implosives are also occasionally found in Wu varieties, primarily in suburban Shanghainese varieties, as well as in Yongkangese.